Polar Bear – A species threatened with extinction

 Relying on information gained from other bears and large carnivores such as pandas and tigers, Dr. Erin Curry, Dr. Terri Roth and Ms. Kate MacKinnon arrived in Rochester armed with a variety of tools, equipment and back-up plans.
 With the help of Seneca Park veterinarians and staff, they were successful in collecting a viable sperm sample from Zero proving that he is potentially fertile.
 With the aid of a flexible endoscope, they were able to pass a catheter through Aurora’s cervix and into the uterus where the semen was deposited.
 Both bears fully recovered from anesthesia and Aurora’s most recent hormone concentrations indicate that she ovulated following the procedure, suggesting that the exogenous hormones had elicited the desired ovarian response.
 Since no definitive test for polar bear pregnancy exists, CREW and Seneca Park are in the wait-and-see period until late autumn when polar bears give birth to their cubs.
 Regardless of the ultimate outcome, this effort represents a huge step forward in advancing the knowledge and science of polar bear reproduction.
 (Project supported in part by a grant from the Shumaker Family Foundation and the Rowe and Elizabeth Hoffman Postdoctoral Fellowship.)

-This Challenge means your gift to this critical research will be MATCHED dollar for dollar.
-Be sure to take the Challenge and make your donation of $50 or more by December 31, 2012 to make it match and make it count!
+Take the plunge today and make your donation of $50 or more to the 5th Annual Polar Bear Challenge by December 31, 2013 to make it match and make it count!

 Learn more about the Polar Bear Challenge